StoneShark/MancalaGames/README.md

 Mancala Games only supports two row mancala games.
 Stores are optional and there are 50 or so other game parameters (see [Mancala Game Parameters](https://html-preview.github.io/?url=https://github.com/StoneShark/MancalaGames/blob/main/docs/game_params.html)).
 Many preconfigured games are provided (see [Mancala Game Configurations](https://html-preview.github.io/?url=https://github.com/StoneShark/MancalaGames/blob/main/docs/about_games.html)).

 Three computer players are provided: Negamaxer can only be used in games with alternating turns and is a slightly optimized version of the MiniMaxer.
-The Monte Carlo Tree Search works best for games in which it hard to configure the MiniMaxer scorer.
+The Monte Carlo Tree Search works best for games in which it is hard to configure the MiniMaxer scorer.

 There are 3 ways to startup Mancala Games: